snowplow-archive/snowplow.github.com/_posts/2015-12-22-snowplow-r74-european-honey-buzzard-with-weather-enrichment-released.md

 Upcoming releases are:

-* [Release 75 Bird Long-Legged Buzzard] [r75-milestone], which brings the Kinesis pipeline up-to-date with the most recent Scala Common Enrich releases.
-This will also include click redirect support in the Scala Stream Collector
+* [Release 75 Long-Legged Buzzard] [r75-milestone], which adds support for ingesting events from SendGrid and Urban Airship into Snowplow
-* [Release 76 [CLI] Bird TBC] [r76-milestone], which will update our EmrEtlRunner app, including moving Snowplow to using the EMR 4.x AMI series
+* [Release 76 Bird TBC] [r76-milestone], which will refresh our EmrEtlRunner app, including updating Snowplow to using the EMR 4.x AMI series
-* [Release 77 Bird TBC] [r74-milestone], which brings the Kinesis pipeline up-to-date with the most recent Scala Common Enrich releases.
+* [Release 77 Bird TBC] [r77-milestone], which brings the Kinesis pipeline up-to-date with the most recent Scala Common Enrich releases.
 This will also include click redirect support in the Scala Stream Collector

 Other milestones being actively worked on include [Avro support #1] [avro-milestone], [Weather enrichment] [weather-milestone] and [Snowplow CLI #2] [cli-milestone].